 This is a common term for the closing shot of a movie, the one that lets the audience know that the story is over and it is time to grab your hat and coat and go home.
-Remarkably noticeable when it is left out.
+Not terribly obvious when it's there many times, it's remarkably noticeable when it is left out.
 A fade-to-black or other similar abrupt ending feels abrupt exactly because the audience is used to being given a hat-and-coat shot.
 The most common technique for these is to expand the frame.
 This is a visual metaphor that says we are leaving the narrow focus of this story and turning our attention to a wider context.
 Panning across the landscape; a crane shot that lifts the camera so that more and more of the city is revealed; backing all the way out to framing the planet in space — all these are hat-and-coat shots that use the same basic visual vocabulary.
 Another common technique is to exclude the audience from the movie's world.
-The shot of the cowboys Riding into the Sunset; the characters walking away down a path; the protagonist going into a house and closing the door — are, again, using a common vocabulary to tell the audience "What happens to these people after this point is not your concern."
+The shot of the cowboys Riding into the Sunset; the characters walking away down a path; the protagonist going into a house and closing the door — are, again, using a common vocabulary to tell the audience "What happens to these people after this point is not our concern."